 Tell us about your career journey so far…

 Well, it’s a bit of a varied past to be honest!
 Having completed a degree in Media and Politics I was none the wiser about what I wanted to be when I grew up.
 After a few random temp jobs, I ended up in Sheffield working as an Account Exec at a screen printer.
-Armed with the knowledge that I enjoyed working with clients and with a keen interest in the creative industries, I then started working at a small creative agency, where I stayed for the next, nearly 10 years.
+Armed with the knowledge that I enjoyed working with clients and with a keen interest in the creative industries, I then started working at a small creative agency, where I stayed for the next 10 or so years.

 Following a bit of a career break to look after some tiny humans, I applied for a part-time, flexible marketing role with a games company who were looking to grow their audience and their product offering.
-Having never worked in the games industry before but excited by the challenge I applied.
+Having never worked in the games industry before, but excited by the challenge, I applied.
 The rest, as they say, is history.

 What do you do at Peek & Poke and what does your average day look like?